nelson-lopez/text-sentiment/README.md

 - Render data on page
 - Mount data to highcharts for charting
 - Add Responsiveness for Phone
+- Use New York times API to analyze articles

 #### PostMVP

-- Use New York times API to analyze articles
+- Add animations while rendering
 - Implement color hash to generate background color

 ## React Component Hierarchy